 Chemicals and pregnancy: does your home have hidden toxins?

-Growing babies are extra-sensitive to toxins.
+Growing babies are sensitive to toxins.
 You probably already know that if you’re planning to conceive or are already pregnant, you need to quit smoking and avoid alcohol.
 But you’ll also want to minimize your exposure to harmful chemicals by using green cleaning products in your home and safe cookware and personal care products.

 According to the Centers for Disease Control, exposure to even small amounts of toxins during pregnancy, infancy, childhood, or puberty can lead to diseases (1).
 The key is to be aware without getting overwhelmed.
 Once you know the most pressing risks — from mercury to phthalates in personal care products to triclosan in household cleaning products — you can learn how to mitigate them.